bjnath/demodocs/INSTALL.rst

 pip
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Prerequisites to a pip install: You can use your system's command line to install packages and are using a
+Prerequisites to a pip install: You're able to use your system's command line to install packages and are using a
 `virtual environment \
 <https://towardsdatascience.com/virtual-environments-104c62d48c54?gi=2532aa12906#ee81>`_